Explore Military Tools for ArcGIS

 - Military Symbol Editor—Creates military symbols and adds them to the map.

-First, you'll create a folder to contain the tools and the project data.
+First, you will create a folder to contain the tools and the project data.

-- Choose a location and create a folder named Meuse-Argonne.
+- Choose a location on your computer and create a folder named Meuse-Argonne.

 - Go to Military Tools for ArcGIS and click Download.